curl/everything-curl/usingcurl-proxies.md

 If you check your browser's network settings, sometimes under an advanced settings tab, you can learn what proxy or proxies your browser is configured to use.
-Chances are very big that you should use the same one or ones when you fire off your curl command lines.
+Chances are very big that you should use the same one or ones when you use curl.

-TBD: screenshots of how to find proxy in Firefox and Chrome?
+TBD: screenshots of how to find proxy settings in Firefox and Chrome?

 ### PAC